cardmeister/cardmeister.github.io/README.md

 <hr>

-# SVG cards are huge
+# SVG cards are huge.
+How I reduced 500 KB SVG

 All good open-source SVG playingcards available are high-precision ready for print.